SAEFV/SynapSort/README.md

 ---

 This document will evolve as I work on SynapSort, and I’ll adjust my approach based on what I learn along the way.

+---
+## im gonna use Ollama and maybe a web-ui
+20-03-2025
+fist things firts im gonna install Ollama, it hase a nice script tho im not sure why it mabe a user for ollama? best guess is that its for security? looks like it's installed, now lets have some fun. chatgpt says that "Mistral 7B: Lightweight, open-source, and good for IT-related tasks" so lets try that its working im gonna test it by asking for help with my home work